shah77pc/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 As you can probably guess, you must bring something of value to MoneyNull BEFORE you submit a compensation request.

-## Different Ways to Earn BSQ
+## Different Ways to Earn BSQ-RIAL

-So, what is it that you think you can offer MoneyNull to earn BSQ?
+So, what is it that you think you can offer MoneyNull to earn BSQ-RIAL?

 Think about what any other organization needs to survive and thrive.
 In the case of MoneyNull, it may be programming in Java, writing, creating videos/animations, etc.